responseinformationsdesign/sf_event_mgt/Documentation/Faq/Index.rst

 Configured price options do not show up in frontend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Make sure that the date for the price option is valid also make sure, that you use ``{event.currentPrice}`` in your
+Make sure that the date for the price option is valid.
+Also make sure, that you use ``{event.currentPrice}`` in your
 Fluid template to output the current price.

 How can I use the iCalDownload action in the Listview?